-Functions Current ceiling Revised ceiling Total requested General Fund impact Reference Schools £886,300 £911,300 £25,000 £25,000 £25,000 People's Directorate Various Various Funding request is for 2016/17 onwards 3.2
+Functions Current ceiling Revised ceiling Total General requested Fund impact Reference Schools £886,300 £911,300 £25,000 £25,000 3.1 People's Directorate Various Various Funding req 2016/17 onwa 3.2

 3.1 Schools

 Directorate People

 Function Schools

 Budget £886,300

 Forecast £911,300

 Amount requested £25,000

 Request Analysis of school performance in Rutland has indicated that a sustained focus needs to be placed on improving attainment mainly at KS2 but also at KS4 to bring the county performance in line with regional and national performance, but also in terms of specific curricular developments such as primary mathematics, school leadership development including governance and continued work on safeguarding and child protection.
 In order to address these areas the Local Authority agreed at budget time to utilise funding to introduce specialist school improvement staffing and provide enhanced levels of support, challenge and intervention to assist school improvement processes in schools.
 A further £25k is now being requested to add to the initial investment which will be used to provide additional support for strategies for monitoring and improving outcomes for underprivileged learners; collaborative approaches to school improvement; succession planning re: teachers; and quality of teaching.